rick-liyue-huang/nodejs-known/nodeProject2/README.md

 here it shows how to use 'express' and 'mysql', 'ejs' to complete a blog project. and know about how to render the page in back-end and how to create a server to provide the data to front-end.

+In this project, I just show how to render the 'index.ejs' and 'banner.ejs', and through rendering them, I know how to get data from database and inject in the page.

 1.banner  (banner_table)
     ID